Updated: Feb 14

 - John Ray, 1670

 Are these processes complicated on purpose by some mad scientist hell bent on making life miserable?
 Most of the time…no. It happens little by little, one good intention at a time.
 Once a process gets built up with improvements, another layer is added.
-It can happen one small sentence at a time from each improvement.
+It can happen one small sentence at a time.
 But after a while, it can build up into a glorious hoop of fire ready for its next victim.
-One contribution example could be rushed CAPAs (Corrective Actions Preventative Actions), which don’t have the right amount of planning and are only there to “check the box” in order to achieve completion.
+One contribution example could be rushed Corrective Actions Preventative Actions (CAPAs), which don’t have the right amount of planning and are only there to “check the box” in order to achieve completion.
 Another contribution could be from having the wrong person/people making the improvements.
-Have you ever had someone write or update an SOP (Standard Operating Procedure) that hasn’t even performed the actual activity?
+Have you ever had someone write or update a Standard Operating Procedure (SOP) that hasn’t even performed the task themselves?
+I'm guilty myself of being in that seat.
 The misunderstanding of the activity almost always results in unnecessary steps as well as the process being all-together incorrect.

 So, how do we avoid the snowball effect of building our processes into productivity death traps?

 Keep it Simple!
 Doing a complicated task and improving it through a complicated process does not make it intelligent.
-I’m afraid that it’s quite the opposite.
-Keep it simple, take the time to come to a proper solution, and involve the correct people and/or resources to create that solution.
+It's the opposite.
+Keep it simple, take the time to come to a proper solution, and involve the right people.
 Adding steps should be a last resort.
 When you go from Point A to Point B, adding Point C between A and B does not improve the process.
 It often complicates it. don’t look at the result, but the true source.
 Points A and B should be evaluated and improved instead of adding Point C to make up for their flaws.

 Next time a process must be debated or explained repeatedly, that is your red flag that it is unclear and overcomplicated.
 Look at the number of steps and variables in the process, find the true source and improve it, then lean down the unnecessary steps.

-People or teams that complicate the process, even though it’s with good intentions, are extremely dangerous to departments and even entire companies.
-Again, take a step back and keep it simple.
+If we complicate the process, even with good intentions, can be dangerous to departments and even entire companies.
+Take a step back and keep it simple.

-What activities are you going through that should be simpler and less influenced by the "smart ones"?
+What activities are you going through that should be simpler?
 Share below in the comments section to benefit you as well as the Sigmasmith community.

 Thanks for reading.